Valentine’s Day Tea Party Ideas

 Three Tier Tea Sandwich Tray

-I made full sandwiches and used a small, heart shaped cookie cutter to get tea-sized servings.
+I made ham and brie sandwiches with strawberry jam on sliced sourdough and marbled rye.
+And used a small heart shaped cookie cutter to get tea-sized servings.

 Place Setting for Valentine Tea